Create Live Scripts in the Live Editor

 As you scroll through the code, the Live Editor aligns the output to the code that generates it.
 To disable the alignment of output to code when output is on the right, right-click the output section and select Disable Synchronous Scrolling.

 To clear an output, right-click the output or the code line that created it, and select Clear Output.
 To clear all output, right-click anywhere in the script and select Clear All Output.
 Alternatively, go to the View tab and in the Output section, click the Clear all Output button.

-To open individual outputs, such as variables and figures, in a separate window, click the button in the upper right corner of the output.
+To open an individual output such as a variable or figure in a separate window, click the Open in figure window button in the upper-right corner of the output.
 Variables open in the Variables editor, and figures open in a new figure window.
 Changes made to variables or figures outside of a live script do not apply to the output displayed in the live script.

 To modify figures in the output, use the tools in the upper-right corner of the figure axes or in the Figure toolstrip.
 You can use the tools to explore the data in a figure and add formatting and annotations.
 For more information, see Modify Figures in Live Scripts.

-By default, output displays to the right of the code.
+In Output on Right view, the Live Editor displays output to the right of the code.
 Each output displays with the line that creates it.
-This option is ideal when writing code.
+This layout is ideal when writing code.

 to create a presentable document to share with others.
 For example, add a title and